Gratz College

-Gratz College is a private Jewish college in Melrose Park, Pennsylvania.
+Gratz College is a private Jewish college in Jenkintown, Pennsylvania, United States.
 The college traces its origins to 1856 when banker, philanthropist, and communal leader Hyman Gratz and the Hebrew Education Society of Philadelphia (established in 1849 by Rebecca Gratz and Isaac Leeser) joined to establish a trust to create a Hebrew teachers college.
-Gratz is a private liberal arts college located in a suburban setting and is primarily a commuter campus with online courses.
+Gratz is a graduate college located in a suburban setting, with fully online courses.

-In addition to its undergraduate, graduate certificate, master's, and doctoral programs, Gratz also runs cultural programs, adult education offerings, a Jewish Community High School, and the Tuttleman Library for Jewish studies.
-Gratz also operates distance learning programs, including the first online Master of Arts in Holocaust and Genocide Studies.
+In addition to its graduate certificate, master's, and doctoral programs, Gratz also runs cultural programs, adult education offerings, and the Tuttleman Library for Jewish studies.
+Gratz operates the first online Master of Arts in Holocaust and Genocide Studies, as well as the only fully online doctoral program in Holocaust and Genocide Studies in the world.

 History

 In 1856, Hyman Gratz signed a Deed of Trust to create a college after his death if various heirs died without children.
 The trust provided for "the establishment and support of a college for the education of Jews residing in the city and county of Philadelphia”.
 Hyman Gratz died on January 27, 1857, at age 81, and on October 15, 1893, the last heir named in the will died without any children.
 Thus the Gratz estate became available to create the college.
 On March 20, 1895, the trustees responsible for creating the college received slightly over $105,000 from the trust to create the college.
-The college was officially founded in February, 1895.
+The college was officially founded in February 1895.
 Starting in October 1895, the college sponsored various lectures and other educational programs.